Paradox of Liberty & Slavery – Part 3

 Within days after British General Cornwallis surrendered at Yorktown on Oct.
 19, 1781, Washington writes to David Ross on October 24th, concerning runaway slaves who were recaptured from the British.
 “The Negros that have been retaken, from whatever State, whose owners do not appear, should all be… advertised in the states they came from.
 Those from New York are most probably the property of the inhabitants of that state… and should be advertised [there].
 If any officers, knowing who the owners are, will undertake to send them home, they may be delivered to them.”

 At war’s end, Washington was far more concerned with the return of runaway slaves to their masters than the plight of blacks who fought for the American cause.
 These African American soldiers were promised freedom and were being illegally returned to slavery.
 Nearly eight hundred black soldiers were delivered unto their former masters in Virginia alone without so much as a comment from the Commander-in-Chief.
 Some of these soldiers were free men prior to the war, but through deceit or the turn of head by politicians, were shackled and sold to slaveholders.
-The same occurred in northern states where individuals, like Colonel Varnum of Rhode Island, spent years fighting for their fellow soldiers’ release from bondage.
+The same occurred in northern states where individuals, like Colonel Varnum of Rhode Island, spent years fighting for his fellow soldiers’ of African decent release from bondage.

 The seventh article of the Treaty of Paris that ended the Revolutionary War stipulated the rights of property.
 Washington was vexed that it had been reported to him that slaves, property of American citizens, were being allowed to leave the country.
 He was most concerned with New York City where a large contingency of runaway slaves had sought freedom behind British lines.
 Sir Guy Carleton, British commander, wrote to Washington requesting an American delegation within New York City to supervise the transfer of said property.
 Washington wrote to one of the American delegates for negotiations, Daniel Parker on April 28, 1783, requesting him to look in on his family’s runaway slaves.
 “Some of my own slaves, and those of Mr. Lund Washington who lives at my house, may probably be in New York, but I am unable to give you their description – their names being so easily changed, will be fruitless to give.
 If by chance you should come at the knowledge of any of them, I will be much obliged by your securing them so that I [can] retain them again.”